37 Environmental policy

 At a systemic level, environmental degradation has been attributed to factors such as overpopulation, technology, production and consumption, Western science and patriarchy, and the Judeo–Christian tradition.
 Paterson’s analysis of international relations literature discusses some of the different ‘causes’ of global environmental issues identified and the implications of these different framings for the types of solutions advocated.
 For example: liberal institutionalists see global environmental issues as being caused by an inter-state ‘tragedy of the commons’[22] with no systematic pattern of winners and losers, with these issues able to be addressed through the building of international institutions.
 Realists see discrete trends such as population growth or technology as the cause, with these amenable to solution through a focus on security.
 Eco-socialists see capital accumulation as the cause of global environmental issues, with the solution being the overthrow of capitalism.
 Deep ecologists have philosophical outlooks which see the domination of nature as being the cause, with their response being grassroots resistance to create decentralised, egalitarian, self-reliant communities.[23]

-Further, Caldwell identified three different ways in which environmental problems can be interpreted as a political issue.
+Further, Caldwell identified three ways in which environmental problems can be interpreted as a political issue.
 First, environmental disruptions can be seen as accidents or miscalculations and thus amenable to admonition, education, indoctrination and a few legal sanctions such as anti-litter laws (which may be amenable to incremental responses).
-Second, environmental problems can be seen as largely inadvertent but caused by inadequate or inappropriate organisation and management of economic and public affairs (which can be amenable to operational responses).
-Third, environmental issues can be seen as a direct consequence of the socio-economic systems currently in operation (which require systemic responses).[24]
+Second, environmental problems can be seen as caused by inadequate or inappropriate organisation and management of economic and public affairs (which can be amenable to operational and managerial responses: i.e. better management).
+Third, environmental issues can be seen as a direct consequence of the socio-economic systems currently in operation (which require systemic responses: changing the way economies are organised and operate).[24]

 Clearly, how the causes of environmental problems are interpreted influences how environmental problems are understood.
-Analyses of environmental policy therefore need to be alert to the implications of different causal stories, because of the way in which they focus attention and enable and constrain the possibilities for taking action.
-For example, economic interests will seek to have environmental issues defined in ways that avoid them being blamed, whereas environmental interests will seek to define issues in ways that emphasise the need for greater priority to be given to environmental objectives.
+Analyses of environmental policy, therefore, need to be alert to the implications of different causal stories, because of the way in which they focus attention and enable and constrain the possibilities of what can and/or should be done.
+For example, economic interests may seek to have environmental issues defined in ways that avoid them being blamed.

 What should be done, and by whom?